Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: A Block Coordinate Descent Algorithm

 Problem \eqref{eq:qcqp} is a non-convex problem due to its non-convex equality constraints.
 In general, such class of problem is known to be NP-hard \cite{luo20104} and the SDR based approach \cite{luo2010semidefinite,lu2019tightness} was used to solve it.
-In particular, in \cite{Pu2018}, the authors {\black{utilized the SDR technique}} to solve a specific case of problem \eqref{eq:qcqp} where it can be reformulated as a complex QCQP, {\black{and proved that the SDR is tight, i.e., the global minimizer of the QCQP problem can be obtained by solving the SDR under a mild condition.}} This motivates us to ask whether problem \eqref{eq:qcqp} can also be globally solved and whether there are some efficient algorithms {\black{better than solving the SDR}}.
-Fortunately, {\black{recent results of the ADMM for nonconvex problems \cite{wang2019global} provides us a potential way of efficiently solving problem \eqref{eq:qcqp} with guaranteed convergence.}} In the next, we will apply the ADMM for solving it and also show that the ADMM is able to globally solve problem \eqref{eq:qcqp} under mild conditions.
+In particular, in \cite{Pu2018}, the authors utilized the SDR technique to solve a specific case of problem \eqref{eq:qcqp} where it can be reformulated as a complex QCQP, and proved that the SDR is tight, i.e., the global minimizer of the QCQP problem can be obtained by solving the SDR under a mild condition.
+This motivates us to ask whether problem~\eqref{eq:qcqp} can also be globally solved and whether there are some efficient algorithms better than solving the SDR.